Anthony Giddens: What's next? Covid-19 and the future world order

 Please register to receive the webinar's link.
-Registration will open closer to the event date.
+Registration closes Wednesday 16.
+Sept at 15.00.

 Professor Anthony Giddens - currently Life Fellow at King’s College, Cambridge and the member of the House of Lords - is one of the most prominent sociologists of our time.

 He was Professor of sociology in the University of Cambridge until 1997, when he became Director of the London School of Economics (until 2004).
 He is the recipient of the Prince of Asturias Prize for the social sciences (2002) and holds 15 honorary degrees.